jrran90/vue-offline-sync/README.md

 <br />

 ### 📌 Bulk vs Individual Syncing
+By default, this is set to false.

 #### 📥 Bulk Sync (bulkSync: true)

-✔ Sends all offline data as one request
+✔ Sends all offline data as one request<br />
 ✔ Recommended for APIs that support bulk inserts

 **Example Requests**